mongodb/ftdc-tools/README.md

 poetry run autoflake --in-place --remove-all-unused-imports -r src tests
 ```

-### Committing
+### Opening a PR
-In your PR, you MUST bump the semver package version in pyproject.toml.
+You MUST bump the package version in pyproject.toml before requesting a review on your PR.
+Merging this PR will push the package to pypi.
+We use semver for package versioning.

+Read more about semver here: https://semver.org/